Sandi de Domenico

 About EDI at SFU

-An equitable, diverse and inclusive SFU is deserved by all
+We all deserve an equitable, diverse and inclusive SFU

 - We are an open, inclusive university whose foundation is intellectual and academic freedom